CribberSix/pygame-texteditor/README.md

 ## Usage

 The text editor can be inserted into any existing pygame window.
-A minimal example of it being activated within an existing pygame window can be found in the file how-to-use.py, or below.
+A minimal example of it being activated within an existing pygame window can be found below.

 The texteditor takes 5 obligatory parameters and 1 optional parameter.